Top Menu

 Summary

 A person with dual diagnosis has both a mental disorder and an alcohol or drug problem.
 These conditions occur together frequently.
-In particular, alcohol and drug problems tend to occur with
+About half of people who have a mental disorder will also have a substance use disorder at some point in their lives and vice versa.
+The interactions of the two conditions can worsen both.

 Someone with a dual diagnosis must treat both conditions.
-For the treatment to be effective, the person needs to stop using alcohol or drugs.
-Treatments may include behavioral therapy, medicines, and support groups.
+For the treatment to be effective, you need to stop using alcohol or drugs.
+Treatments may include behavioral therapies and medicines.
+Also, support groups can give you emotional and social support.
+They are also a place where people can share tips about how to deal with day-to-day challenges.

 NIH: National Institute on Drug Abuse